smart-village-solutions/Goldencobra/README.markdown

-* If you want to use Batch Actions in Goldencobra (set a batch of articles offline), you need to uncomment the line `# config.batch_actions = true` in config/initializers/active_admin.rb This would also be the place where you can override stylesheets and javascripts.
-Just put the inside the block `# == Register Stylesheets & Javascripts`.
+* If you want to use Batch Actions in Goldencobra (set a batch of articles offline), you need to uncomment the line `# config.batch_actions = true` in config/initializers/active_admin.rb

+This would also be the place where you can override stylesheets and javascripts.
+Just put them inside the block

+`# == Register Stylesheets & Javascripts`.

 #Create new article types
 Nearly every site in Goldencobra is an article.
 If the default article isn't enough for your needs you can create new article types.
 There's a generator for that: